shsa-x/redux-state-handler/README.md

 # Redux State Handler

 Redux State Handler is a powerful library that simplifies state management in React applications through its intuitive `getState()` and `setState()` methods.
-By providing a centralized store for managing state, it enhances the usability of Redux, making it easier for developers to implement state management in their applications.
+By providing a centralized store for managing state.

+It enhances the usability of Redux, making it easier for developers to implement state management in their applications.

 This library abstracts the complexities of Redux, allowing you to focus on building your app without getting bogged down by boilerplate code and configurations.
 Whether you’re managing simple state or complex application data, Redux State Handler is an excellent choice for a wide range of applications.